meltyblend/meltyblend/README.md

-- 👋 Hi, I’m @meltyblend
+- 👋 Hi, I’m Aren
-- 👀 I’m interested in playing video games and learning !
+- 👀 I’m interested in playing video games and learning CS !
-- 🌱 I’m currently studying how to get better at programming through self studying and school
+- 🌱 I’m currently studying at University and majoring in CS.
 - 💞️ I’m looking to collaborate on anything that is fun!
-- 📫 How to reach me you: can reach me through discord meltyblend #0001
+- 📫 How to reach me you: can reach me through email at aren.jpg@gmail.com -

 <!---
 meltyblend/meltyblend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.